-Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of PACS Group, Inc., as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of PACS Group, Inc., to be in effect upon the consummation of this offering 3.3 Bylaws of PACS Group, Inc., as currently in effect 3.4 Form of Amended and Restated Bylaws of PACS Group, Inc., to be in effect upon the consummation of this offering 4.1 Form of Certificate of Common Stock 4.2 Form of Stockholders Agreement 4.3 Form of Registration Rights Agreement 5.1 Opinion of Latham & Watkins LLP 10.1^ Amended and Restated Credit Agreement, dated as of December 7, 2023, by and among PACSGroup, Inc., PACS Holdings, LLC, Truist Bank and the lenders party thereto 10.2 Form of Indemnification Agreement between PACS Group, Inc. and its directors and officers 10.3# PACS Group, Inc. Non-Employee Director Compensation Program 10.4# PACS Group, Inc. 2024 Incentive Award Plan 10.5# Form of Stock Option Agreement under PACS Group, Inc. 2024 Incentive Award Plan 10.6# Form of Restricted Stock Unit Agreement under PACS Group, Inc. 2024 Incentive Award Plan 10.7# Form of Restricted Stock Unit Agreement (Executive IPO Awards) under PACS Group, Inc. 2024 Incentive Award Plan 10.8# PACS Group, Inc. 2024 Employee Stock Purchase Plan 10.9# Providence Administrative Consulting Services, Inc. Nonqualified Deferred Compensation Plan 10.10# Employment Offer Letter, dated as of December 19, 2023, by and between PACS Group, Inc. and Derick Apt 10.11# PACS Group, Inc. Executive Severance Plan 21.1 List of subsidiaries of PACS Group, Inc. 23.1 Consent of Latham & Watkins LLP (included in Exhibit 5.1) 23.2 Consent of Ernst & Young LLP, independent registered public accounting firm 24.1 Power of Attorney (included on signature page) 107.1 Registration Fee Table
+Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of PACS Group, Inc., as currently in effect 3.1.1 Certificate of Amendment No. 1 to the Certificate of Incorporation of PACS Group, Inc., as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of PACS Group, Inc., to be in effect upon the consummation of this offering 3.3 Bylaws of PACS Group, Inc., as currently in effect 3.4 Form of Amended and Restated Bylaws of PACS Group.
+Inc., to be in effect upon the consummation of this offering 4.1 Form of Certificate of Common Stock 4.2 Form of Stockholders Agreement 4.3 Form of Registration Rights Agreement 5.1 Opinion of Latham & Watkins LLP 10.1^ Amended and Restated Credit Agreement, dated as of December 7, 2023, by and among PACSGroup, Inc., PACS Holdings, LLC, Truist Bank and the lenders party thereto 10.2 Form of Indemnification Agreement between PACS Group, Inc. and its directors and officers 10.3# PACS Group, Inc. Non-Employee Director Compensation Program 10.4# PACS Group, Inc. 2024 Incentive Award Plan 10.5# Form of Stock Option Agreement under PACS Group, Inc. 2024 Incentive Award Plan 10.6# Form of Restricted Stock Unit Agreement under PACS Group, Inc. 2024 Incentive Award Plan 10.7# Form of Restricted Stock Unit Agreement (Executive IPO Awards) under PACS Group, Inc. 2024 Incentive Award Plan 10.8# PACS Group, Inc. 2024 Employee Stock Purchase Plan 10.9# Providence Administrative Consulting Services, Inc. Nonqualified Deferred Compensation Plan 10.10# Employment Offer Letter, dated as of December 19, 2023, by and between PACS Group, Inc. and Derick Apt 10.11# PACS Group, Inc. Executive Severance Plan 21.1 List of subsidiaries of PACS Group, Inc. 23.1 Consent of Latham & Watkins LLP (included in Exhibit 5.1) 23.2 Consent of Ernst & Young LLP, independent registered public accounting firm 24.1 Power of Attorney (included on signature page) 107.1 Registration Fee Table

-Indicates management contract or compensatory plan.
+[#] Indicates management contract or compensatory plan.

-Registrant has omitted schedules and exhibits pursuant to Item 601(a)(5) of Regulation S-K. The Registrant agrees to furnish supplementally a copy of the omitted schedules and exhibits to the SEC upon request.
+[^] Registrant has omitted schedules and exhibits pursuant to Item 601(a)(5) of Regulation S-K. The Registrant agrees to furnish supplementally a copy of the omitted schedules and exhibits to the SEC upon request.